CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/Printing/_index.md

 `Print Now` starts the job immediately.
 Your object should print shortly.

-Once the print has finished, go to the removing print section.
+Once the print has finished, go to the [Removing From Bed](https://cid.friendscentral.org/3dprinters/formlabs/removingfrombed/index.html) section.